bugcrowd/templates/templates/cross_site_scripting_xss/stored/privileged_user_to_no_privilege_elevation/template.md

 1. Navigate to {{url}}
 1. Insert {{payload}} in the appropriate area
 1. Observe the JavaScript payload was executed
-1. Verify the payload is stored and accessible to another privileged account
+1. Verify the payload is stored and accessible to anyone

 ## Vulnerability Evidence

 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.

-For a reflected XSS vulnerability, please include a simple URL or HTML payload that can be executed to easily demonstrate and reproduce the issue.
+For a stored XSS vulnerability, please include a simple URL or HTML payload that can be executed to easily demonstrate and reproduce the issue.
 -->

-The screenshot below demonstrates the injected JavaScript executing at {{url}}.
+Below is a screenshot demonstrating the injected JavaScript executing at {{url}}.

 {{screenshot}}